fmoham18/Myracle/README.md

 In Myracle folder, the src folder contains the code for the program.

-There is also a runnable JAR file in this repository.
+There is also a runnable JAR file in this repository, titled "Myracle.jar".